-Early Medieval Writing Culture and the Visuality of Nonantolan Music Script, in Von der Oralität zum SchriftBild.
-Visuelle Kultur und musikalische Notation (9. – 11.
+Aspects of Visuality in Nonantolan Music Script, in Von der Oralität zum SchriftBild.
+Visuelle Kultur und musikalische Notation (9.-11.
 Jh.), ed.
-M. Nanni (Geissen, 2018). [forthcoming]
+M. Nanni (Paderborn: Wilhelm Fink Verlag, forthcoming 2019).

-‘Liturgia e musica a Polirone: le testimonianze manoscritte nei codici della Biblioteca Teresiana di Mantova’ in Rivista Internazionale di Musica Sacra 32/2 (2011), pp. 157-192.
+‘Liturgia e musica a Polirone: le testimonianze manoscritte nei codici della Biblioteca Teresiana di Mantova’, Rivista Internazionale di Musica Sacra 32/2 (2011), pp. 157-192.

 Dr Giovanni Varelli